 In most instances, when with the group, on excursions or eating on one's own, students find it is possible to follow a vegetarian diet.
 However, when living with homestay families, it is often difficult to remain a strict vegetarian.
 Examples of accommodations students have had to make include eating vegetables cooked in the same pot with meat, and taking meat on one's plate as a display of respect.

 Other Special Dietary Needs

 Students with special dietary needs have been accommodated on many programs, including those with peanut allergies, celiac disease, or diabetes.
 Even with the same diagnosed medical condition, student needs vary, and some programs may not be practical for some students.
 SIT Study Abroad works with students, program staff, homestay families, home colleges and universities, and others to accommodate student needs whenever possible.

 Within every culture and country, there are a variety of realities as they relate to sexuality.
-If you self-identify within the GLBTQ community, we encourage you to be in contact with SIT Study Abroad staff about the in-country realities for your program of choice.
-Safety and security is the top priority, and in some countries, homosexuality may be illegal, so it is important to understand the realities and to prepare for the challenges that may be part of the experience.
+If you self-identify within the LGBTQ community, we encourage you to be in contact with SIT Study Abroad staff about the in-country realities for your program of choice.
+Safety and security is the top priority, and in some countries homosexuality may be illegal, so it is important to understand the realities and to prepare for the challenges that may be part of the experience.
 While students may be limited in their self-expression in the culture, the SIT Study Abroad program is a safe space for students to seek support.
-Academic Directors have all been trained in diversity issues, and students should feel that they can discuss any questions, challenges, or thoughts with the AD.
+Academic directors have all been trained in diversity issues, and students should feel that they can discuss any questions, challenges, or thoughts with the AD.
 Resources are available prior to the program, and SIT staff in Brattleboro welcome any questions or concerns.